 Obviously, if the Primetime Emmy Awards were chosen by one person — say, me — the process would be much quicker, and the slate of nominees different.
-Billions would not be snubbed for Outstanding Drama, for example, and Rosie O'Donnell would be nominated for Best Supporting Actress in a Comedy for her work as a beaten-down Bostonian who still retains her sense of humor in SMILF.
+Billions would not be snubbed for Outstanding Drama, for example, and Fleabag would already have won everything.
 Alas, I am not the Academy.
 I am a mere entertainment writer, trying to figure out the Emmy winners are selected in time for Monday's show.
 Below, we've illuminated the mysterious process that determines how nominees are chosen, and eventually how those winners' names get into those envelopes, for your enlightenment.

 First things first: What is the Academy?